Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Russula ballouii

 by Michael Kuo

-Russula ballouii is likely to be confused with several other species of Russula, including some of the less-stinky mushrooms in the Russula subfoetens species cluster, and some of the species clustered around Russula sororia.
+Russula ballouii is likely to be confused with several other species of Russula, including some of the less-stinky mushrooms in the Russula foetentula species cluster, and some of the species clustered around Russula sororia.
 However, Russula ballouii is odorless, and has a dry cap and stem that are densely covered with brownish yellow to reddish pigment patches that break up as the mushroom grows.
 It does not have a lined cap margin, and its gills do not bruise.
-The taste is strongly acrid.
+Its taste is strongly acrid.

 Description: